upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 simultaneously play an important role in the integration of renewable energy sources. [@Guerrero2013] This applies both in connection with conventional power grids and for power supply in remote areas [@Lund2017].
-Due to their high efficiency and flexibility, the integration of power electronic converters in electrical energy grid is increasing.
+Due to their high efficiency and flexibility, the integration of power electronic converters in electrical energy grids is increasing.
 Power electronics describes the application of solid-state electronics to the control and conversion of electric power, which is largely performed with semiconductor switching devices such as diodes or power transistors.